Stuffed pumpkin with goat cheese, lentils, and spinach

 How do you make this?

 In the meantime, place the lentils in a bowl and mix in the grated garlic, mascarpone, finely chopped shallot, spinach, and chives, and crumble 1 goat cheese over it.
 Season with pepper and salt, then mix in the roasted filling from the pumpkin out of the oven.
-Combine everything well and fill the hollowed butternut with this mixture.
+Combine everything well and fill the hollowed-out butternut with this mixture.

 Crumble the other goat cheese over it and bake for 25 minutes in an oven at 200°C. Serve immediately.